mrkaleArduinoLib/gbj_appled/README.md

 ## Fundamental functionality
 * The library controls visibility (on, off) an led always in the same way regardless the led is active high (arduino) or active low (ESP8266, ESP32).
-* It controls accessibility of an led's GPIO, i.e., can totally the avoid manipulation with the corresponding pin.
+* It controls accessibility of an led's GPIO, i.e., can totally avoid manipulation with the corresponding pin.
 It is neccessary for microcontroller, where builtin led is connected to serial TX pin, so that using the led and serial monitor at once is not possible.
+* It controls accessibility (blocked, free) of the led.
 * It controls ability (enabled, disabled) of the led.
 * It controls blinking (steady, patterned) of the led.
 * The library utilizes internal timer for blinking.